yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 There has been another CUDA implementation for Hough Tranform.
 You may check this repo [Deep Hough Transform for Semantic Line Detection](https://github.com/Hanqer/deep-hough-transform) for details.

-If you wish to understand the intuition behind the initialization, check this thesis (Chapter 2) "Magnusson, M.: Linogram and Other Direct Fourier Methods for Tomographic
+If you wish to understand the intuition behind the initialization, check this dissertations (Chapter 2) "Magnusson, M.: Linogram and Other Direct Fourier Methods for Tomographic Reconstruction.
+Linköping University (1993)".
-Reconstruction.
-Linköping studies in science and technology: Dissertations, Department of Mechanical Engineering, Linköping University (1993)".

 ## Reproducing Results